Two types of drugs are used to prevent and treat osteoporosis:

 Early animal studies reported bone tumors in mice that were given parathyroid long-term.
 Such effects have not been observed in humans to date.
 However, people with Paget disease, (a disorder in which bone thickens but also weakens), should not take parathyroid hormone, because they are at higher than normal risk for bone tumors.

 Produced by the thyroid gland, natural calcitonin regulates calcium levels by inhibiting the osteoclastic activity, the breakdown of bone.
 The drug version, calcitonin salmon, is derived from salmon and is available as a nasal spray (Miacalcin, Fortical, generic) and an injected form (Miacalcin, generic).
 Calcitonin is used to treat, not prevent, osteoporosis.

-Hormone replacement therapy (HRT) was formerly used to prevent osteoporosis, but is rarely used for this purpose today.
-Studies show that estrogen increases the risk for breast cancer, blood clots, strokes, and heart attacks.
-For this reason, women need to balance the benefits that HRT has on bone-loss protection, with the risks it carries for other serious health conditions.
+Hormone therapy (HT) is mainly used for short-term treatment of menopause symptoms, such as hot flashes.
+HT was formerly used to prevent osteoporosis, but it is rarely used for this purpose today.
+Studies showed that the estrogen in HT increases the risk for breast cancer, blood clots, strokes, and heart attacks.
+For this reason, women need to balance the benefits of HT on bone-loss protection with the risks it carries for other serious health conditions.

 The United States Preventive Services Task Force (USPSTF) recommends against the use of hormone therapy for prevention of osteoporosis or other chronic health conditions.